-Active certifications are not required for instructors teaching in-service courses.
-See 10.13M for instructors teaching other than CJSTC First Aid curriculum.
+• Active certifications are not required for instructors teaching in-service courses.

 A written directive requires members authorized to carry weapons and firearms receive in-service training which includes:

 - A. Annual demonstration of proficiency with firearms authorized to carry; - B. Annual use of force training in accordance with CJSTC Rule; - C. Annual Dart-Firing Stun Gun training in accordance with Florida Statute; - D. Biennial less-lethal weapon training (for weapons other than the Dart-Firing Stun Gun); and - E. Qualification with firearms authorized to carry in accordance with CJSTC Rule.